Roguelike-Celebration/azure-mud/README.md

     2. In your GitHub repo, add Repository Secrets (Settings -> Secrets -> New Repository Secret) containing each field from the password manager entry.
 You should name these Secrets `FIREBASE_API_KEY`, `FIREBASE_AUTH_DOMAIN`, `FIREBASE_PROJECT_ID`, `FIREBASE_STORAGE_BUCKET`, `FIREBASE_MESSAGING_SENDER_ID`, `FIREBASE_APP_ID`, and `FIREBASE_SERVER_JSON`, the latter of which should contain the entire text of the attached JSON file.
     3. If you'd like to test your frontend locally via `localhost`, you need to add this locally via a `.env` file.
 In a local copy of the repo, rename `.env.sample` to `.env` and replace the dummy values with the appropriate real data.
     4. Go to the Firebase Console (https://console.firebase.google.com/), logging in as the shared account.
-    5. Select the "Roguelike Celebration dev" project.
+    5. Create one more GitHub Actions repository secret, called `SERVER_HOSTNAME`, containing the URL to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).
+Do the same thing to your local `.env` file as appropriate.
+    6. Since you're using the shared dev Firebase account, you'll need to tell Firebase to allow your publicly-hosted dev frontend.
+Log into Firebase as the shared account, and select the "Roguelike Celebration dev" project.
     6. Select "Build" and then "Authentication" from the left-side menu, then "Settings" and "Authorized domains" from the main pane
-    7. Click "add domain", enter the domain where your deployed dev frontend will live, and click "add"
+    7. Click "add domain", enter the domain where your deployed dev frontend will live, and click "add".
+If you set up a custom domain, use that.
+If you don't know what this URL is, go to the Azure Portal, find the Static Web Apps instance in your project's resource group, and enter the URL it gives you.
+It's usually something along the lines of `https://[adjective]-[noun]-[hexadecimal numbers].azurestaticapps.net`.
-    8. Create one more GitHub Actions repository secret, called `SERVER_HOSTNAME`, containing the URL to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).
-Do the same thing to your local `.env` file as appropriate.

 From here, you will still need to deploy your backend server code, and likely deploy your frontend to the public web as well.
 Jump down to "Deploying new Changes via GitHub Actions" to continue setting up automatic deployments on git push.